 - Back stitch, stab stitch, prick stitch and saddle stitch

 - Chain stitch, blanket stitch and buttonhole stitch

 - A blind hem, bound hem and rolled hem

 - Covered button

 - Hand stitched zipper

 - Make a pin cushion

-- Make a miniature petticoat; UK size 12 reduced to ¼ scale
+- Make a miniature petticoat; standard UK size 12 reduced to ¼ scale

 - Hand-neaten seams